-The due diligence process is an important element of the risk management of any new venture, capital project or restructuring (merger/acquisition), with the findings of the work informing the decision making process.
+The due diligence process is an important element of the risk management of any new venture, significant capital project or restructuring (merger/acquisition), with the findings of the work informing the decision making process.
+Note that routine capital works included in the annual capital programme are not automatically subject to the due diligence protocol below.
+However, where a capital project requires the acquisition of a building on freehold or virtual freehold or when the project involves disposal of property owned or long leased by the College then this would be applicable.